-- A. Replacement of a medically necessary RNS or components not under warranty will be considered medically appropriate when EITHER of the following criteria are met: - 1.
-The device is no longer functioning adequately and has been determined to be non-repairable or the cost of the repair is in excess of the replacement cost; or - 2.
-There is documentation that a change in the individual's condition makes the present unit non-functional and improvement is expected with a replacement unit. - B. The replacement of a properly functioning RNS, its components or accessories is considered not medically necessary.
-This includes, but is not limited to, replacement desired due to advanced technology or to make the device more aesthetically pleasing. - C. The replacement of equipment damaged or lost due to individual neglect, theft, abuse, or when another available coverage source is an option (e.g., homeowners, rental, auto, liability insurance, etc.) is ineligible for coverage. - IV.
-Accessories or components for RNS that are considered not medically necessary or investigational by peer-reviewed literature will also be considered as not medically necessary or investigational by the Health Plan.
+- A. Physician documentation includes ALL of the following: - 1. date of device implantation/initiation, - 2. manufacturer warranty information, - 3. attestation that the patient has been compliant with the use of device and will continue to benefit from the use of device; AND ONE OF THE FOLLOWING APPLY: - B. Repair of the currently used device when ALL of the following are met: - 1. it is no longer functioning adequately, - 2. inadequate function interferes with activities of daily living, and - 3. repair is expected to make the equipment fully functional (as defined by manufacturer); or - C. Replacement of the currently used device when the following are met: - 1. it is no longer functioning adequately, AND EITHER: - 2. has been determined to be non-repairable, or - 3. the cost of the repair is in excess of the replacement cost; or - D. Replacement of the currently used device when BOTH of the following are met: - 1. there is documentation that a change in the patient's condition makes the present unit non-functional, and - 2. improvement is expected with a replacement unit. - IV.
+The replacement of a properly functioning responsive neurostimulator and/or external components is considered not medically necessary.
+This includes, but is not limited to, replacement desired due to advanced technology or in order to make the device more aesthetically pleasing. - V. Repair or replacement of equipment damaged due to patient neglect, theft, abuse, or when another available coverage source is an option (e.g., homeowners, rental, auto, liability insurance, etc.) is ineligible for coverage.